-Huxley’s account gave some credence to altered states of consciousness as an area to address when considering vision, perception, and society.
+Huxley’s account gave some credence to altered states of consciousness as an area to address when considering vision, the body, perception, and society.
 As a reflection on that state, he was able to put into words the shift in interest from Cartesian “place and distance” to an archaic “being and meaning”.
 Notably for my practice, Huxley points out the increased significance of “relationships within a pattern” under the mescalin influence, the same perhaps that McLuhan recognizes.

 He articulates the state of the re-reflective experience with the curiosity of a philosopher, recalling philosopher-poet William Blake’s The Marriage of Heaven and Hell in the book’s title. (see Figure 14) “If the doors of perception were cleansed everything would appear to man as it is, infinite.”
+What must have struck Huxley under mescaline’s influence was a new awareness of the perceptual apparatus. (go into spigot thing from doors? – if regular consciousness is regulated as if through a spigot, and meditation can open the spigot all the way wide, mescaline eliminates the spigot and the threshold between consciousness and everything (and nothing).)

 Figure 14.
 Doors of perception Blake image placeholder